jirvingphd/jirvingphd.github.io/_posts/2019-05-20-i_published_my_own_python_package_and_you_can_too.markdown

 - I recommended skipping setting up pyup.io during the cookiecutter prompt responses above.
     - This service would alert you when any of the required python packages that are your package needs to run have been updated, so that you can update the versions in your installation requirements
 ___

+> **SIDEBAR: As of now, you may realize that you have not actually added any code to your python package, and yet the next official step is to release on PyPi.**

+> - If you'd like to add some of your code before submitting your package to PyPi, jump down to the "Adding Your Code / Editing your package" section ( after the official instructions).

 ___

-**SIDEBAR: As of now, you may realize that you have not actually added any code to your python package, and yet the next official step is to release on PyPi.**

-- If you'd like to add some of your code before submitting your package to PyPi, jump down to the "Adding Your Code / Editing your package" section ( after the official instructions).

-___
-___

-### Official Step 8: Release on PyPi
+### **Official Step 8: Release on PyPi**
 #### One last annoying, first-time-only hurdle and then you're on your way to automated deployment for the future!
 - Travis-CI will automate the process for generating the distribution files for your package and uploading them to PyPi, BUT it cannot CREATE a NEW package that doesn't already exist on PyPi's servers.
 - [ ] To *register* your new package with PyPi for the very first version, you must **manually create and upload the very first version** of your package.
 [Official Python instructions for "generating distribution archives", summarized below](https://packaging.python.org/tutorials/packaging-projects/#generating-distribution-archives)